Jesuit Priest Slams Catholic School Boys For Disrespecting Native American Elder

-The events of Saturday seen at the March for Life shocked Americans.
-A group of white teenage boys from the all-boys Covington Catholic High School screaming obscenities and insults at a Native American elder who served in the Vietnam War.
+The events of Saturday at the March for Life shocked Americans.
+A group of white teenage boys from the all-boys Covington Catholic High School allegedly screaming obscenities and insults at a Native American elder who served in the Vietnam War.
 While they stood and yelled at him, the man, identified as Nathan Philips, remained calm and continued his peaceful chants.

 The teenagers’ actions have been condemned by thousands, with celebrities taking to Twitter to slam the kids for their uncouth behavior.
 And it’s not just liberal celebrities who put their two cents into the conversation.
 A Jesuit priest, who is also the editor of one of the biggest Jesuit magazines in the country, Father James Martin, took to Twitter to condemn their actions as well.